dominiksalvet/afc-scout/readme.md

 > ACPI scout of asus-fan-control.

 This is the ACPI scout of [asus-fan-control](https://github.com/dominiksalvet/asus-fan-control).
 Once a device is to be added to asus-fan-control as tested, something may not work out of the box.
-The problem is most likely caused by different ACPI fan addresses of a target device.
+The problem is most likely caused by different base ACPI fan addresses of a target device.

 This tool is very useful in those cases, which are referred to as advanced configuration in asus-fan-control.
-It helps to find the correct ACPI fan addresses of a device by dumping ACPI address ranges.
+It helps to find the correct base addresses of a device by dumping ACPI address ranges.
 All output is in decimal form.

 ## Table of Contents